Porcelain Inlays & Onlays in Naperville, IL

-When a tooth has too much damage for a standard filling but doesn't need a full crown, an inlay or onlay offers the ideal middle ground.
-These custom-made restorations repair moderate decay, cracks, or fractures while preserving as much of your natural tooth structure as possible.
-At , we use durable, tooth-colored materials for a restoration that looks and feels natural.
+Sometimes a tooth is too damaged for a standard filling yet still doesn't need a full dental crown.
+That middle ground is exactly where an inlay or onlay shines.
+These custom-made restorations repair moderate decay, cracks, or fractures while saving as much of your natural tooth structure as possible.
+At Brammeier Dental of Naperville, we craft them from durable, tooth-colored materials so the result looks and feels natural, and it can fit into a broader aesthetic dental work plan as well.

 What they are

-Custom-made restorations that fit inside or over the cusps of a damaged tooth — stronger than fillings, more conservative than crowns.
+Custom-made restorations that seat inside or over the cusps of a damaged tooth, stronger than fillings yet more conservative than crowns.

 Who they're for

-Patients with moderate decay, cracked cusps, or large old fillings that need replacement, where enough healthy tooth remains.
+Patients with enough healthy tooth left who are dealing with moderate decay, cracked cusps, or large old fillings due for replacement.

 How we help

-Precise preparation, custom fabrication in durable tooth-colored materials, and a secure, long-lasting fit that preserves your natural tooth.
+Precise preparation, custom fabrication in durable tooth-colored materials, and a secure, long-lasting fit that spares your natural tooth.

 What's the Difference Between an Inlay and an Onlay?